ChrisPedder/QMUL-Lecture/slides/part_b.md

 ### *Why do we learn*?

 - To explain what we see (tigers in the woods -> calculus).
-- To maintain the future existence of humanity (technology)?
+- To maintain the future existence of humanity/our genes (technology)?
 - To develop shared models of the world (reduce war).

 ---